cardstack/cardstack-documentation/guides/card-sdk/schema.md

 ## Adding `@core-types` to a schema

-A Card often has many more different attributes, of many different data types like strings, dates, and booleans.
+A Card often has many more different attributes, of many different data types like string, date, and boolean.
 The Card SDK has some built-in types for the most common kinds of data, known as `core-types`.

 Here's an example Card with more attributes than just a `title`: